catalyst-cooperative/pudl-archiver/README.md

   the new Zenodo DOI to the `dataset_doi.yaml` file.
 - `--all`: shortcut for archiving all datasets that we have defined archivers for.
 Overrides `--datasets`.
+- `--depositor`: select backend storage system.
+Defaults to `zenodo`, which is the only fully featured backend at this point, but we are experimenting with an `fsspec` based backend which would allow using various cloud storage backends like GCS.
+Available options include `gcs`, `local`, and `zeonodo`. `gcs` and `local` use the `fsspec` backend, which currently does not support versioning, so these options should be used with caution.

 ## Adding a new dataset